SAP/styleguides/clean-abap/CleanABAP.md

 However, there are tools that will allow you to tackle trickier cases in elegant ways:

-- Use the `CL_OSQL_REPLACE` service
-to test complex OpenSQL statements by redirecting them to a test data bin that can be filled with test data without interfering with the rest of the system.
+- Use the OSQL test environment (`CL_OSQL_TEST_ENVIRONMENT`) to test complex OpenSQL statements by redirecting them to test data defined in the unit test without interfering with the rest of the system.

-- Use the CDS test framework to test your CDS views.
+- Use the CDS test environment (`CL_CDS_TEST_ENVIRONMENT`) to test your CDS views.

 #### Use test seams as temporary workaround